The Virtual Festival

 Virtual Event 2022

-You can see what the Virtual event is all about by clicking on the link below!
+You can see what the Virtual event is all about by clicking on the videos below!

-On October 7th, 2022, at 7pm, our performances are resurrected to life once again!
+On October 7th, 2022, our performances were resurrected to life once again!

 With his vivid personality, singer-songwriter John Hinton (who collaborated with researcher Alexia Massa-Gallucci) will entertain us through music with the serious topic of climate change.